nodejs/package-maintenance/Governance.md

 - In the event there are 4 approvals but existing pending reviews still exist a countdown of 21 days will start.
 During the countdown period every possible effort must be made to contact the reviewer.
 If the reviewer cannot be contacted to review the changes within the countdown period, and their requested changes are believed to be addressed, the PR may be landed.
-This rule is not intended to circumvent the policy of consensus when it is known that concensus has not been reached.
+This rule is not intended to circumvent the policy of consensus when it is known that consensus has not been reached.

 All PRs shall follow the [contributions policy](CONTRIBUTING.md)